nuria-fl/learning-rust/notes.md

 ```

 You can clone the transmitter to be able to send messages from multiple threads to the same receiver: `let tx1 = mpsc::Sender::clone(&tx);`

+#### Shared-state

+Shared memory concurrency is like multiple ownership.
+This can be achieved using a _mutex_ (mutual exclusion).
+To access the data, a thread first asks to acquire the mutex _lock_ (a lock keeps track of who currently has exclusive access to the data).
+After using the data, you must unlock it.

+To be able to have multiple ownership we need to Use `Arc<T>`, stands for _atomically reference counted_.
+It's similar to `Rc<T>`, but intended to be used in concurrent situations (comes with a performance cost, and we don't need it in single threads).

+Warning! `Mutex<T>` comes with the risk of creating deadlocks.